-is the intent of the Board that the Fund is to be operated such that all eligible costs associated with operating the program are borne exclusively by user charges, federal funding, and reimbursements to the program.
+All assets of the Fund are to be applied exclusively toward the purposes for which funds and assets are generated.
+It is the intent of the Board that the Fund is to be operated such that all eligible costs associated with operating the program are borne exclusively by user charges, federal funding, and reimbursements to the program.
 No funds are to be transferred from other District funds to support the Fund unless approved by the voters as a component of a bond or capital projects tax ballot question.

-The budget shall be established each year using projections of resources and expenditures that will create an ending cash and cash equivalents balance equal to the amount of three largest months' operating costs for the ensuing fiscal year plus any additional amounts deemed part of a Boardapproved plan for capital acquisition or improvement.
+The budget shall be established each year using projections of resources and expenditures that will create an ending cash and cash equivalents balance equal to the amount of the three largest months' operating costs for the ensuing fiscal year plus any additional amounts deemed part of a Boardapproved plan for capital acquisition or improvement.
 If the cash and cash equivalents balance exceeds this amount, the rates charged for meals and food services may, if necessary, be adjusted in the ensuing fiscal year to enable a planned reduction of the balance to the desired level.

-Should the year-end cash and cash equivalents balance in the Fund be less than the required amount of three largest months' operating costs for the ensuing fiscal year (plus any additional amounts justified by a plan for capital acquisition or improvement approved by the Board), the rates charged for meals and food services are to be adjusted in the ensuing fiscal year to raise the cash and cash equivalents balance equal to the amount of three largest months' operating costs for that fiscal year plus any amount which is part of a Boardapproved plan for capital acquisition or improvement.
+Should the year-end cash and cash equivalents balance in the Fund be less than the required amount of the three largest months' operating costs for the ensuing fiscal year (plus any additional amounts justified by a plan for capital acquisition or improvement approved by the Board), the rates charged for meals and food services are to be adjusted in the ensuing fiscal year to raise the cash and cash equivalents balance egual to the amount of the three largest months' operating costs for that fiscal year plus any amount which is part of a Board-approved plan for capital acquisition or improvement.

-The Board deems that an amount equal to three largest months' operating costs (plus any Board-approved capital outlay) is reasonable and necessary to meet the objectives of the Fund.
-Its operations are intended to be wholly selfsupporting, and therefore, must have sufficient reserves to meet fluctuations in program revenues and food prices as well as pay for necessary capital improvements.
+The Fund is governed by 7 CFR 210.14(b) which shall limit the net cash resources to an amount that does not exceed 3 months average expenditures.
+It's operations are intended to be wholly self-supporting, and therefore, must have sufficient reserves to meet fluctuations in program revenues and food prices as well as pay for necessary capital improvements.